matrup01/data_import_modules/README.md

-    start (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired after that timestamp end (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired before that timestamp jit (bool, optional) ... decides if Numba JIT-compiler should be used, default-True debugging (bool,optional) ... for debugging purposes, if you dont know what its doing, leave it , default-False
+    start (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired after that timestamp end (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired before that timestamp jit (bool, optional) ... decides if Numba JIT-compiler should be used, default-True bg_start (str,optional) ... only uses data from bg_file which was acquired after bg_start (only works if a csv-bg_file is used, format:"HH:MM:SS") bg_end (str,optional) ... only uses data from bg_file which was acquired before bg_start (only works if a csv-bg_file is used, format:"HH:MM:SS") debugging (bool,optional) ... for debugging purposes, if you dont know what its doing, leave it , default-False

 2.2.1 NewFData.save(filename,**kwargs)